National Institutes of Health (NIH)

 NIH will not accept any application that is essentially the same as one already reviewed within the past thirty-seven months (as described in the NIH Grants Policy Statement), except for submission:

 Institutions are limited to a single SEPA award.
-An institution, normally identified by having a unique DUNS number or EIN number, with an active SEPA project is not eligible to submit a new SEPA application.
+An institution, normally identified by having a unique DUNS number or NIH IPF number, with an active SEPA project is not eligible to submit a new SEPA application.

 An organization or institution may submit only one SEPA application or be a partner with another organization or institution submitting a SEPA application.